Accor seeks to reassure shareholders at stormy meeting

 Bazin said he was committed to turning Accor, which has been expanding in emerging markets, into a global industry leader.

-Accor competes with InterContinental Hotels Group Plc , Marriott International Inc and Starwood Hotels and Resorts Worldwide.
+Accor competes with InterContinental Hotels Group Plc (IHG.L), Marriott International Inc MAR.N and Starwood Hotels and Resorts Worldwide HOT.N.

 "We want to accelerate the strategy and for this transition period not to hurt the company," Bazin later told a news conference.